In this article

 Advantages of the cash method

-• Easy to use: The cash method is easy to understand, even if you have no prior experience handling the finances of a business.
-Here, you simply record transactions when you pay or receive cash.
-All you need is accounting software for small businesses, and you're good to go.
+• Easy to use: The cash method is easy to understand, even if you have no prior experience with bookkeeping or a balance sheet—you simply record transactions when you pay or receive cash.
+All you need is a solid business expense tracker, and you're good to go.

-• Offers a clear picture of the cash flow: Cash accounting makes it easy to manage your business your business cash flow.
-This way, you'll know exactly how much cash your business has on hand.
+• Offers a clear picture of cash flow: Cash basis accounting makes it easy to manage your business cash flow.
+This way, you'll know exactly how much cash you have on hand.

-• Can help lower your taxes: Let's say your fiscal year ends in December 2022.
-You raise an invoice to a customer in December but won't receive payment until January 2023.
-With cash accounting, this invoice will be part of your taxable income for 2023, reducing your tax liabilities for 2022.
+• Can help lower your taxes: Let's say your fiscal year ends in December 2025.
+You raise an invoice to a customer in December but won't receive payment until January 2026.
+With cash basis accounting, this invoice will be part of your taxable income for 2026, reducing your tax liabilities for 2025.

 Disadvantages of the cash method

-• Limited insight: Cash accounting provides a snapshot of your company's transactions at a particular point in time.
-It doesn't take into account liabilities and receivables, making it difficult to get the complete picture of your financial health.
+• Provides limited insight: Cash basis accounting gives you a snapshot of your company's transactions at a particular point in time.
+It doesn't take into account liabilities and receivables, making it difficult to see the complete picture of your financial health.

-• Not suitable for all businesses: Cash accounting is not applicable for your business if you offer credit to customers or maintain product inventory.
-Also, if your gross receipts cross the $25 million threshold, you have to use accrual accounting.
+• Not suitable for all businesses: Cash basis accounting isn’t appropriate for your business if you offer credit to customers or maintain product inventory.
+Also, it’s easier for small business owners.
+If your gross receipts cross the $25 million threshold, you have to use accrual accounting.

 How to choose the right accounting method for your business

-So, which one should you choose?
-Here's a quick overview of choosing accounting methods based on IRS rules:
+Here's a quick overview of choosing accounting methods based on IRS rules.

 The IRS states that you cannot use the cash method if your business is: